-If your child has bulimia, she may think constantly about eating for many years.
-Your child may need to continue treatment for many months.
+If you have bulimia, you may think constantly about eating for many years.
+You may need to continue treatment for many months.
 Being under a lot of stress can cause the symptoms to get worse.
-The earlier your child gets treatment, the more successful it is likely to be.
+The earlier you seek treatment, the more successful it is likely to be.

 What can be done to help prevent bulimia?

-- Remind your child to eat a variety of foods in healthy amounts.
+- Remember to eat a variety of foods in healthy amounts.
 No single food is always bad or always good.

 For more information, contact:

 This content is reviewed periodically and is subject to change as new health information becomes available.
 The information is intended to inform and educate and is not a replacement for medical evaluation, advice, diagnosis or treatment by a healthcare professional.

 Copyright Â©1986-2015 McKesson Corporation and/or one of its subsidiaries.
 All rights reserved.